shlomnissan/gl3x/README.md

 #### Building `asset_builder`

 `asset_builder` is built by default with any CMake preset.
 When you install Gleam using the provided installation script, the `asset_builder` CLI is also installed.
 On Unix systems, it is placed in a standard location and added to the system `PATH` by default.
-On Windows, you might need to add it to the path manually using Environement Variables settings or PowerShell:
+On Windows, you might need to add it to the path manually using Environment Variables settings or PowerShell:

 ```powershell
 # Example on Windows PowerShell